Established: 1983, under Mayor Kathy Whitmire

 In the 1980s, when Houston sought to expand its global ties, Perth was an attractive partner for a Sister City partnership based in large part on these historical ties and the strong synergies between the two cities’ energy sectors.
 The association was formally created under Mayor Kathy Whitmire in 1983 and for its first fourteen years the HPSCA was a standalone organization.
 Since 1997 the Houston-Perth Sister Cities Association has served as a Committee of the Australian-American Chamber of Commerce, Houston.

-For more information on our Sister City please visit The Sister Cities Website
+For more information on our Sister City please visit Sister Cities of Houston.

 A special video in celebration of The 30th Anniversary of The Houston- Perth Sister City Relationship